-- An official transcript (sealed by the university registrar).
+- An official transcript sent to BCMB.firstname.lastname@example.org by your registrar’s office.
 Science GPA includes all science related courses, e.g. Biology, Chemistry, Physics, Math, etc.

 All materials should be sent as one complete packet to ensure their receipt by our office; nevertheless, we will accept application materials sent individually.
 Regardless, the complete application must be received on or before March 1.
 If the deadline falls on a Sunday or federal holiday, then the deadline is the next business day.
 It is imperative that applicants provide contact information (preferably E-mail and/or telephone).
 It is the responsibility of the student to ensure all materials are received by the deadline.

-Applicants should receive a confirmation by mail and/or email that the application has been received by our department.
-Otherwise, please contact SURF Program Directors Dr. Samantha Kendrick and Dr. Grover Miller by email at firstname.lastname@example.org.
+Applicants will receive a confirmation by email once the application is complete.
+Otherwise, please contact the SURF Program Director Dr. Samantha Kendrick or Education Coordinator, Kathy Carlson at email@example.com.